RichardD31415/Reactive.js/README.md

 Bindings are a way to automatically bind inputs, text interpolations, and attributes to a reactive.
 Bindings work with any Reactive, so they work with both Reactive and Derived objects.
-By binding to a Reactive, the state of the reactive will become the source of truth for the desired binding, updating values automatically.
+By binding to a Reactive, the state of the Reactive will become the source of truth for the desired binding, updating values automatically.
 To bind to a Reactive, pass a bindingString as the last argument to the Reactive or Derived function:

 ```